 Skoda Karoq Review

-If you want a well-built small SUV with plenty of space for passengers and luggage, the Skoda Karoq is worth a look.
-Just don’t expect to be wowed by how it looks or the way it drives.
+If you want a well-built small SUV with plenty of space, the Skoda Karoq is well worth a look.
+Just don’t expect to be wowed by how it looks or the way it goes around corners.

 - Very practical